MyProductsKft/VitalCoin/README.md

-VitalCoin Core integration/staging tree
+Vitalcoin Core integration/staging tree
 =====================================

 [![Build Status](https://travis-ci.org/vitalcoin/vitalcoin.svg?branch=master)](https://travis-ci.org/vitalcoin/vitalcoin)

 https://vitalcoincore.org

-What is VitalCoin?
+What is Vitalcoin?
 ----------------

-VitalCoin is an experimental digital currency that enables instant payments to anyone, anywhere in the world.
-VitalCoin uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
-VitalCoin Core is the name of open source software which enables the use of this currency.
+Vitalcoin is an experimental digital currency that enables instant payments to anyone, anywhere in the world.
+Vitalcoin uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
+Vitalcoin Core is the name of open source software which enables the use of this currency.

-For more information, as well as an immediately useable, binary version of the VitalCoin Core software, see https://vitalcoin.org/en/download, or read the [original whitepaper](https://vitalcoincore.org/vitalcoin.pdf).
+For more information, as well as an immediately useable, binary version of the Vitalcoin Core software, see https://vitalcoin.org/en/download, or read the [original whitepaper](https://vitalcoincore.org/vitalcoin.pdf).

 License
 -------

-VitalCoin Core is released under the terms of the MIT license.
+Vitalcoin Core is released under the terms of the MIT license.
 See [COPYING](COPYING) for more information or see https://opensource.org/licenses/MIT.

 Development Process